Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 Since $X_i(t)\in \{0,1\}$, $p_i(t) \coloneqq \mathbb{E}[X_i(t)] = \mathbb{P}(X_i(t)=1)$ represents the probability that individual $i$ is infected at time $t$.
 Since $\mathbb{E}[X_i(t)X_j(t)] = \mathbb{E}[X_i(t)]\mathbb{E}[X_j(t)]$ is not necessarily true, the $N$-intertwined deterministic model (\ref{MieghemSIS}) serves as an approximation of the stochastic network model (\ref{2NExactSISModel}).
 Indeed, it is shown that the expected values $p_i$ in (\ref{MieghemSIS}) are upper bounds on the actual probabilities given by (\ref{2NExactSISModel}) \cite{van2008virus,cator2012second,nowzari2016analysis,pare2017epidemic}.
 Furthermore, \cite{van2015accuracy} investigates how accurate the deterministic approximations (\ref{MieghemSIS}) are in describing the stochastic model (\ref{2NExactSISModel}).

 So far, we have introduced main stochastic and deterministic epidemic models that are well studied in the literature.
-To offer an overview of these models and their connection, in Fig. \ref{fig:EpidemicModels}, we present an illustrative taxonomy of the epidemic models we introduced so far.
-Apart from models that are based on Markov processes and ODEs, there are epidemic models based on stochastic differential equations \cite{allen2007modeling,gray2011stochastic}, purely data-driven approaches \cite{chimmula2020time}, or spatial modeling \cite{rhee2011levy,valler2011epidemic,huang2016epidemic,possieri2019mathematical}.
+To offer an overview of these models and their connection, in {Figure~\ref{fig:EpidemicModels}}, we present an illustrative taxonomy of the epidemic models we introduced so far.
+Apart from models that are based on Markov processes and ODEs, there are epidemic models based on stochastic differential equations \cite{allen2007modeling,gray2011stochastic}, purely data-driven approaches \cite{chimmula2020time}, or spatial modeling \cite{rhee2011levy,valler2011epidemic,huang2016epidemic,possieri2019mathematical}. {Even though the focus of this review is on actual virus epidemics, there has been an abundant number of papers studying the spread of malware, Trojans, worms on mobile wireless networks \cite{khouzani2012maximum,altman2012epidemic,altman2010optimal}, social networks \cite{altman2013stochastic,masson2017posting,netrapalli2012learning}, Delay Tolerant Networks \cite{panda2014tracking,ali2012estimating}, general computer network \cite{legenvre2016potential}.
+These papers introduced many useful techniques and insightful results applied to analyzing models of actual epidemics \cite{khouzani2012maximum, legenvre2016potential, altman2012epidemic}.
+In this review, we will introduce several papers that do not necessarily focus on actual epidemics but provide useful insights for models of actual epidemics \cite{huang2020differential,kephart1992directed,khouzani2011saddle, trajanovski2015decentralized, trajanovski2017designing,zhao2018virus}. }

 With a basic understanding of the epidemic spreading processes and their stochastic and deterministic modeling, the next section introduces how decisions can be made based on these models and how decision-making can in turn affect the spreading processes.